Whether you are thinking of selling your house or buying a home, today’s real estate headlines can be confusing – perhaps even concerning.

 Our market in Santa Clara, and the greater south bay area is no different and operates based on these principles.
 So as the inventory levels rise, slowing the market and causing home values to drop, homeowners may choose to delay their sale and sell at a later time.
 Of course, there are always sellers who are in positions of having to sell such as those affected by divorce, job transfers, and death who may not have the ability to choose the market in which they will list their home.

-For the most part, the bulk of the sellers in our area are retirees looking to take advantage of their home’s appreciation, and relocate into lower-cost areas and enjoy their retirement.
+For the most part, a good portion of the sellers in our area are retirees looking to take advantage of their home’s appreciation, and relocate into lower-cost areas and enjoy their retirement.
 By delaying their home sale they affect the inventory levels and the market can pick right back up again.

 Knowing the state of the market and how your home relates, is important to developing accurate expectations about your home sale.
-The best way to understand where the current market is to contact a local real estate professional who understands your local market and the historical trends.
+The best way to understand where the current market is and where it may be heading is to get a good grip on how home inventory is trending.
+There are some online tools out there like Altos Research that give you a good indication of this.
+But to get a more accurate picture make sure that your local real estate professional understands your local market and the historical trends.
 The information you gain from your local real estate professional will help you to make the right decisions moving forward.